United for Wildlife Taskforces

 United for Wildlife Transport Taskforce

-In 2014, The Duke of Cambridge announced the formation of the United for Wildlife Transport Taskforce, with the objective of engaging the transport sector in identifying and developing relevant and targeted solutions to wildlife trafficking.
+In 2014, The Duke of Cambridge announced the formation of the United for Wildlife Transport Taskforce to engage the transport sector in identifying and developing relevant and targeted solutions to wildlife trafficking.
 The Taskforce brings together stakeholders including airports, shipping companies and airlines with law enforcement and other agencies to identify and facilitate action led by the private sector.

 Buckingham Palace Declaration

 The Transport Taskforce developed the Buckingham Palace Declaration which was launched in March 2016.
-The Declaration outlines 11 commitments that assist the transport industry in guiding a response to the challenge presented by illegal wildlife trade – detailing actions across a number of areas including increasing awareness, reporting and enforcement.
+The Declaration outlines 11 commitments which help the transport industry in guiding a response to the challenge presented by illegal wildlife trade – detailing actions across a number of areas including increasing awareness, reporting and enforcement.
 Now signed by over 100 transport sector companies from across the globe, the Taskforce is taking steps every day to help stop the trafficking of wildlife products.

 United for Wildlife Financial Taskforce